 We do not pay cash compensation to our employee directors or directors affiliated with our principal stockholders.
 Messrs.
-Cash, Swedish and Trunfio each received cash compensation in the amount of \$3,500 per "in-person" board meeting attended and \$1,500 per telephonic board meeting or committee meeting attended in 2004.
-Mr. Cash received additional cash compensation of \$5,000 during 2004 for serving as Audit Committee Chair.
+Cash, Swedish and Trunfio each received cash compensation in the amount of \$3,500 per "in-person" board meeting attended and \$1,500 per telephonic board meeting or committee meeting attended in 2005.
+Mr. Cash received additional cash compensation of \$5,000 during 2005 for serving as Audit Committee Chair.
 All directors are also reimbursed for the expenses they incur in attending meetings of the Board or Board committees.
 In accordance with the Company's Amended and Restated 1999 Stock Option Plan, Messrs.
-Cash, Swedish and Trunfio are each eligible to receive a grant of stock options of our common stock as of the first day of the month following our Annual Meeting.
-Twenty-five percent of each option grant becomes exercisable on each of the four anniversaries follow ing the date of grant.
+Cash and Trunfio are each eligible to receive a grant of stock options of our common stock as of the first day of the month following our Annual Meeting.
+On December 31, 2005, the unvested portion of all options previously granted to Messrs.
+Cash, Swedish and Trunfio were vested when the Company's Compensation Committee approved the acceleration of the vesting of all unvested options issued prior to December 31, 2005.